Total knee replacement

 - decrease stiffness

-- improve your ability to get around and to perform tasks.
+- improve your ability to get around and to do things.

 A total knee joint replacement operation removes the damaged areas of bone and replaces them with metal and plastic parts.